 We propose that our method is best suited to regional studies, where a general model for space and time variations in exhumation rate is desired.
-Given that the approach is linear, and the isotherms are calculated using an analytical solution, we can efficiently estimate exhumation rates across a range of wavelengths and time scales.
+Given that the approach is linear, and the isotherms are calculated using an analytical solution, we can efficiently estimate exhumation rates across a range of wavelengths and timescales.

 Acknowledgements.
 We would like to thank Jean Braun and Peter van der Beek for stimulating discussions throughout the development of the work.
 Thanks to Mark Brandon for his help with the topographic perturbation to the closure isotherms.
-Jeff Moore and Rebecca Reverman are

-(Wessel and Smith, 1998).
+Jeff Moore and Rebecca Reverman are thanked for reviews of the manuscript.
+Figures were prepared using the Generic Mapping Tools (Wessel and Smith, 1998).